Publication Ethics

 Multiple, redundant, or concurrent publication

 Papers describing the same research should not be published in multiple journals or primary publications.
 Hence, authors should not submit for consideration a manuscript already published in another journal.
 Submission of a manuscript concurrently to more than one journal is unethical publishing behavior and unacceptable.
+JHNS does not accept manuscripts that have been previously published in any other online platforms, including repositories, institutional archives, academic networking sites, or other academic websites.
+Authors submitting manuscripts to JHNS must ensure that their work is original and has not been publicly disseminated in any form before submission.

 Acknowledgement of sources

 Authors should ensure that they have properly acknowledged the work of others and cite publications that have been influential in determining the nature of the reported work.
 Information obtained privately (from the conversation, correspondence, or discussion with third parties) must not be used or reported without explicit written permission from the source.
-Authors should not use information obtained while providing confidential services, such as refereeing manuscripts or grant applications, unless they have obtained the explicit written permission of the author(s) of the work involved in these services.
+Authors should not use information obtained while providing confidential services, such as refereeing manuscripts or grant applications, unless they have obtained the explicit written permission of the authors of the work involved in these services.

 Authorship of the paper